andreiolaru-ro/FLASH-MAS/notes.md

 	* remove default entities that are not useful
 		* retain the ids of default created entities
 		* check if there is any entity in their context which is not default
-* adding contexts
-* get the composite agent loader out of the comments

 ### Deployment / loading
-* how to define packages (and, in general, simple values) in CLI input
 * document portability in CategoryName
-* deploy a composite agent
-	* what do about having support implementations when pre-loading shards
-		* it's ok, they are instanced, there's no need for the pylon to actually be started
 * move deployment loading from NodeLoader to a new DeploymentLoader class?

 ### Communication